 Photo: Deepjoy Tang

-Recent shocking cases in Rotherham, Oxford and elsewhere have revealed that large numbers of young people have been groomed - and that once they involved in that kind of relationship, it can be difficult for parents to extricate them.
+Shocking cases in Rotherham, Oxford and elsewhere have revealed that large numbers of young people have been groomed – and that once they are involved in that kind of relationship, it can be difficult for parents to extricate them.